 bruising, and a sense of lightheadedness.
 When the needle pricks your arm, you may

 feel a slight sting or pain.
 Afterward the site may be sore.

 What might affect my test results?

-Some medications that alter blood clotting will affect your test results, including heparin and warfarin.
+Some medicines that alter blood clotting will affect your test results, including

 How do I get ready for this test?

 Tell your healthcare provider if you're taking any medicines, especially those that